-It goes a long way to making you feel right at home.
-This is great news, because there’s just so much to see and do.
-Whether you are on a romantic weekend escape or planning a mid-week visit there is sure to be something that will take your interest.
+So let’s talk about all that Asheville has to offer.
+Whether you’re on a romantic weekend escape or planning a mid-week visit there’s sure to be something that will take your interest.

 The town of Asheville itself has a total of 26 breweries, which provides visitors and locals alike with a bevy of options.
 Head further out and you’ll come across another 34.
 Likewise, eating out in Asheville is always a treat.
 International cuisine is well-represented along with classic Southern and local North Carolinian fare.

 Beyond tofu tacos and farm-fresh meals, Asheville is a gateway town to the magnificent Appalachian Mountains.
-The Blue Ridge Parkway swings by the town, bringing the promise of exceptional views and easy access to some of the best hiking on the East Coast.
-We have left some recommendations below, including a trek to the summit of Mt Pisgah.
-But if you find yourself with time, the options are endless, including the timeless Max Patch, a simple 50-minute drive away.
+The Blue Ridge Parkway swings by the town, bringing the promise of exceptional views and easy access to some of the best hiking on the east coast.
+We’ve shared some recommendations below, including a trek to the summit of Mt Pisgah.
+But if you find yourself with plenty of time, the options are endless, including the timeless Max Patch, a simple 50-minute drive away.

-But before we dive into our 3-day Asheville itinerary, it’s worth thinking about how you plan on getting around town.
-Asheville itself, is very walkable, in fact, it is the best way to explore.
-Simply wandering around town from the French Broad River to Biltmore Avenue will be one of the highlights of the trip.
-However with so much to see beyond the town and such cheap parking within, a car is a great option to make the most out of your Asheville adventure.
+Before we dive into our 3-day Asheville itinerary, it’s worth thinking about how you plan on getting around town.
+Asheville itself is very walkable.
+In fact, on foot is one of the best ways to explore.
+Simply wandering around town from the French Broad River to Biltmore Avenue will be one of the highlights of your trip.
+However with so much to see beyond the town and such cheap parking within, a car is a great option to help you make the most out of your Asheville adventure.

-Now let’s get down to business, and dive into the best activities, restaurants, and bars to visit on your three-day journey.
+Now let’s get down to business and dive into the best activities, restaurants, and bars to visit on your three-day trip to fabulous Asheville!

 Asheville is all about the weird, wonderful, and wacky.
 When you pair that with delicious food and a phenomenal craft beer scene, it isn’t hard to see why Asheville is becoming such a hot place to visit.

-Once you’ve dropped your bags, there is no time to waste.
-With 72 hours to spend in Asheville, it is time to start exploring, and I recommend beginning in the River Arts District, otherwise known as RAD.
+Once you’ve dropped your bags, there’s no time to waste.
+With 72 hours to spend in Asheville, it is time to start exploring, and we recommend beginning in the River Arts District, otherwise known as RAD.

 For over four decades, artists have been reenergizing a slew of run-down industrial buildings, transforming Asheville into the artist haven we know today.
-Now, the buildings that line much of the French Broad River have become a part of the River Arts District.
+Now, the buildings that line much of the French Broad River have become a part of what’s known as the River Arts District.

-Here, you will find works from over 200 local artists, from exhibits, crafting, and galleries, with each spot having something different to offer.
+Here, you’ll find works from over 200 local artists, featuring exhibits, crafts, and galleries, with each spot having something different to offer.
 A simple walk through the district will be enough to uncover a colorful culture of art and collaboration.